-Figure 50 - Imagery with Plane, Imagery on LZ, Map with Plane, Map on LZ
+Figure 51 - Imagery on Plane, Imagery on LZ, Map on Plane, Map on LZ

 You can cycle through the map types using the cycle-map button at top left.

 Digital Data

 Wind speed, landing zone DME, FPA, FPM data, and the flip runway button "transfer in" from the Performance view screen onto the same position on the Big Sky screen.